Making a Complaint

 If you are not happy with the progress in resolving your complaint, please refer to our Complaints Code of Practice

-If it’s been more than 8 weeks since the date you first contacted us about your complaint, then you may ask for help from The Communication and Internet Services Adjudication Scheme (CISAS) If we haven’t reached an agreed settlement within 8 weeks of receiving your complaint, or we agree in writing before the 8 weeks are up that the dispute should be settled by independent adjudication; we’ll issue a deadlock letter.
+Yes, they are called The Communication and Internet Services Adjudication Scheme (CISAS).
+You can ask for help from them if you are a business with less than 10 employees and if it’s been more than 8 weeks since the date you first contacted us about your complaint.
+If we haven’t reached an agreed settlement within 8 weeks of receiving your complaint, or we agree in writing before the 8 weeks are up that the dispute should be settled by independent adjudication; we’ll issue a deadlock letter.
 The deadlock letter will confirm that you have the right to refer your complaint for independent consideration through our Alternative Dispute Resolution - CISAS.
 This service is free of charge which is approved by Ofcom.
-Please see their contact details below: CISAS 70 Fleet Street London EC4Y 1EU E‐mail: firstname.lastname@example.org or visit the CISAS website
+Please see their contact details below: CISAS 70 Fleet Street London EC4Y 1EU E‐mail: email@example.com or visit the CISAS website